 Today you will head down to the port and head out on a private boat for the day.
 The boat is basic – just like the boats the locals use to zip around the harbour and the islands, but it will take you to some of the most pristine and untouched islands not far from the mainland.
 Be sure to bring your snorkel (no rental options in Buka), as you spend the day exploring the spectacular underwater marine life, WWII wrecks or simply relaxing and strolling or lazing on the untouched islands.
 Lunch today will be a barbeque lunch on stunning White Island.
 (B,L)

 This morning following breakfast, you will transfer to the airport for your flight back to Port Moresby (flight not included).
-On arrival, you will be met and transferred to the Grand Papua Hotel.
-This afternoon you may wish to visit the Nature Park where you can see some of Papua New Guinea’s endemic wildlife and exotic birds or perhaps visit the Boma War Cemetery.
+On arrival, you will be met and transferred to your hotel.
 (B)

-This morning you will transfer from the Grand Papua Hotel to Port Moresby for your onward flight.
+This morning you will transfer from your hotel to Port Moresby for your onward flight.
 (B)

 Download this tour’s PDF brochure and start your planning offline!